-The Accounting Office mails Fall and Spring semester bills along with registration instructions to preregistered students' home addresses approximately four weeks prior to the beginning of the fall/spring term.
-Please pay close attention to the payment deadlines in the registration instructions.
+New students receive a packet with instructions on how to view and pay your bill online.
+The packet also includes a tuition and fee sheet, and a direct deposit form.
 An electronic bill for the semester may be viewed once a student is registered in classes for the semester.
-The fall semester cannot be viewed until fees are determined by the Board of Trustees, usually in mid-June.
+The fall semester cannot be viewed until fees are determined by the Board of Trustees, usually in early July.